syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 {% endhighlight %}
 {% endtabs %}

-Page margin can be changed in print preview also by selecting from pre-defined page margin from margin drop-down.
+Page margin can be changed in print preview also by selecting from predefined page margin from margin drop-down.
 You can manually enter custom margins in the editors below margin drop-down and press OK to apply the custom margin.

 ![Print Margin](Printing_images/print_margin.png)

 ## Header and Footer

 SfDiagram provides a way to display additional content at the top (Header) or bottom (Footer) of the page while printing.
-This can be achieved by setting `PageHeaderHeight` , `PageHeaderTemplate` , `PageFooterHeight`, `PageFooterTemplate` properties in PrintSettings.
+This can be achieved by setting the `PageHeaderHeight`, `PageHeaderTemplate`, `PageFooterHeight, and `PageFooterTemplate` properties in PrintSettings.

-Steps for setting Header for printing,
+Steps for setting Header for printing:

 1.Create DataTemplate in Resources and assign it to the `PageHeaderTemplate` and `PageFooterTemplate` properties.